indigenous Dancer Bios

 Zora

-A native Californian with Native American ancestry, Zora has been belly dancing for 7 years.
-As a software engineer in Silicon Valley, she started to dance as a fun way to exercise and quickly discovered an alluring world of beauty.
-She became entranced by the costumes, music and movements of the dance.
-Since then, belly dancing has become an essential part of Zora’s life.
-In addition to dancing with Indigenous, she has danced with Bennu Oriental Dance Company and is the current director of Rakset Wadi al Shems.
-Zora teaches belly dancing at the Halanda Studio in San Jose and continues to take classes as well.
-You can find out more about Zora at www.zoraspage.com
+As a software engineer in Silicon Valley, Zora started to dance as a fun way to exercise and quickly discovered an alluring world of beauty in Belly Dance.
+She became entranced by the costumes, music and movements of the dance and quickly mastered its style.
+A native Californian with Native American ancestry, Zora enjoyed dancing with Indigenous, particularly in its Native American set of Mytho-Poetic Dances, a term coined by her and adopted by the Troupe to describe the story-telling fusion style of the Troupe's dance.
+Over the course of her 8 years in belly dancing she has performed with Bennu Oriental Dance Company and is the past dance director of Rakset Wadi al Shems.
+She also taught belly dancing at the Halanda Studio in San Jose from 2006-2008, but has since moved on to other interests and activities.
+You can find out more about Zora at Pistache

-For Zora, belly dancing is a celebration of the strength, beauty and sensuality of the feminine.
-“So many of my needs are satisfied by participating in this celebration—acceptance, appreciation, belonging, cooperation, community, consideration, consistency, inclusion, respect, support, trust, joy, humor, inspiration, challenge, competence, contribution, creativity, discovery, growth, learning, purpose, self-expression, stimulation, understanding—and exercise too.”
-As the newest member of the Troupe, Zora brings true Native American spirituality to the Indigenous tribal sisterhood.
+For Zora, belly dancing was a celebration of the strength, beauty and sensuality of the feminine.
+“So many of my needs were satisfied by participating in this celebration—acceptance, appreciation, belonging, cooperation, community, consideration, consistency, inclusion, respect, support, trust, joy, humor, inspiration, challenge, competence, contribution, creativity, discovery, growth, learning, purpose, self-expression, stimulation, understanding—and exercise too.”
+Zora brought true Native American spirituality to the Indigenous tribal sisterhood and continues to support the tribe with her creative sewing skills.
+She will always remain an honorary member of the Troupe whether on the stage or behind the curtain.